lumiotools/arapl-raas-gtp/RULES_AND_REGULATIONS.md

 ## 4. Order Processing
 - Orders must be created and managed through the system interface or approved upload endpoints.
 - Do not manually alter order statuses or assignments outside the system.
-- Ensure that all order items are correctly mapped to products and license plates.
+- Ensure that all license plates are correctly mapped to products and pick locations.
-- Only assign Pick locations to license plates that are available and not already assigned.

 ## 5. Station and Location Assignments
 - Assignments of Pick locations, stations, and waiting locations must be performed using the correct UI sections and file formats.
-- Do not assign the same Pick location to multiple license plates unless explicitly allowed by system rules.
+- Appropriately choose the license plate numbers to process at each station and perform all operations according to that only.
 - Always verify station and location availability before making assignments.

 ## 6. Skip and Partial Skip Conditions